ninoNinkovic/LiveStamps/README.md

 ####Basic Injection Flag Usage:

-If a "stamp" key is defined, each value defined gets mapped to a corresponding Python format() flag.
+If a "stamp" key is defined, each value gets mapped to a corresponding Python format() flag.
 ```
 "mystamp": {
   "value": "LiveStamps rule!",